 Step into the wild side with a Bombay cat.
 These animals look just like tiny panthers but are less fearsome than their wild cousins.
 Bombays are one of the friendliest breeds of cats, and also will get along with almost all other pets in the house.
 Bombays just want to make friends!

 Somalis are a gorgeous reddish hue that makes them unmistakable in a crowd.
 They are a type of Abyssinian cat, an ancient line that has produced handsome animals for centuries.
 Even though their coats are long, Somali cats rarely ever shed, making them ideal pets for people who don’t want to deal with cat hair.

 6. Russian Blue

 Russian Blues are best friends to their humans.
 They love the spotlight and bask in the affection of their owners.
 They also have a stunning silvery coat that rarely sheds and needs very little grooming.
 Russian Blues are low maintenance animals that deliver tons of love and affection.

 The Sphynx is one of the most famous non-shedding cats.
 It is not quite hairless, but the thin covering of baby hair that coats its body is as close to shed-proof as it is possible to get!
 Sphynx cats know that they are regal.
 They have big, bold personalities and love to show off for their humans.

 8. British Shorthair

 Don’t mistake this fuzzy cat for a shedder!
 The unique makeup of the British Shorthair means that it will not lose much fur, although it falls on the shoulders of their owners to brush them often.
 These feline friends are sweet and lovable.
 They make great pets for families with children.

 9. Cornish Rex

 If there is a cat that is cuter than a Cornish Rex, we have yet to find it!
 These little cats have just a small amount of silky hair, which makes them ideal for people with allergies.
-They are also super friendly and inquisitive little cats.
+They are also super friendly and curious little cats.
 Cornish Rex cats could bring a smile to anyone’s face!